 How to protect yourself from blue light:

 Don’t get too discouraged just yet, because there’s light at the end of the tunnel!
 Thanks to scientific advancements and breakthrough sunscreen formulations, you can protect yourself from blue light damage.
-Here, we’re outlining three ingredients we use in our formulas to help protect your skin from this stressor…
+Here, we’re outlining ingredients to look for to help protect your skin from this stressor…

 While many forms of algae thrive near the water’s surface, red algae live in deeper parts of the ocean where only blue and UV light can reach them.
 As such, they’ve adapted a mechanism that allows them to absorb blue light in order to survive at these depths.